danmofo/df/README.md

 ## TODO
 - Add a full list of software that's installed on each OS so it's easier to recreate envrionment after a full reinstall
+- Install Obsidian as a package so it can be opened the same way as my main computer
+- Change main computer to use pure i3 instead of this bastardised KDE plasma with i3